What is Primor?

 Primor Tablets (Pfizer Animal Health)

-What is the most important information I should know about Primor:
+What is the most important thing I should know about Primor?

 Tell your veterinarian if your pet is allergic to Primor or other sulfonamides (sulfa drugs).
 Tell your veterinarian if your pet has liver disease or blood dyscrasias, is dehydrated, or is pregnant or lactating.
 Also tell your veterinarian what other medication, including vitamins and supplements, that you are giving your pet while giving Primor.

-Give this medication exactly as directed by your veterinarian.
+The usual initial starting dose is 25 mg/lb on the first day of treatment followed by 12.5 mg/lb given once a day.
+Treatment should continue for 2 days after symptoms disappear.
+However, treatment should not exceed 21 consecutive days.
 Give Primor by mouth.
 It may be given with food.
 Leave plenty of water for your pet to drink.
-If you do not understand the directions ask the pharmacist or veterinarian to explain them to you.
+Always follow the dosage instructions provided by your veterinarian.
+Do not give Primor to any pet other than the pet for whom it was prescribed.
+If you do not understand the directions ask your pharmacist or veterinarian to explain them to you.
 Store Primor at room temperature in a tight, light-resistant container.
 Keep this medication away from children and pets.

 Give the missed dose as soon as you remember during the same day.
 However, if you don't remember until the next day, skip the dose you missed and give only the next regularly scheduled dose.
 Do not give a double dose of the medication.